telvis07/regmods_peer_assessment/mtcars_analysis.md

 ## Executive Summary

-We explore the `Motor Trend Car Road Tests` (mtcars) dataset.
-We'll analyze this dataset to answer the following questions.
+We explore the `Motor Trend Car Road Tests` (mtcars) dataset to answer the following questions.

 1. “Is an automatic or manual transmission better for MPG”
 2. "Quantify the MPG difference between automatic and manual transmissions"